AndrasKovacs/finitaryqiit/AgdaSubmission/README.md

 readable non-expanded forms, or print component types with "C-c-d" while in the interactive Agda mode.

-Using model component types which have just the minimum necessary type annotations is extremely time consuming, because there are (at least) hundreds of potential configurations of implicit/explicit annotations, and it is not humanly predicably or tractable which metavariables will be solvable.
+Providing model component types which have just the minimum necessary type annotations is not really feasible, because there are (at least) hundreds of potential configurations of implicit/explicit annotations, and it is not humanly predictable or tractable which metavariables will be solvable.
 Hence we just brute-force this issue by printing all parameters explicitly in models.

 [`DependentModelTemplate.agda`](DependentModelTemplate.agda) is